FontaineRiant/wrAIter/README.md

 ## FAQ

+_How can I customize the narrator's voice?_

+Simply drop a WAV file into `audio/voices/`, then edit `play.sh` and/or `play.ps1` to add the `--voice "<name>"` option, where `<name>` is the file's name (without the .wav exension).
+The file should be a clean and short sample of a single person talking.
+A male a and a female voice samples are already included: "librispeech-f" and "librispeech-m"

 _What kind of hardware do I need?_

 You'll need an NVIDIA GPU with at least 8 GB of VRAM, or a lot of patience and 28 GB of RAM (with the --cpugpt flag).